 2. The costs

 You should compare the costs between your current provider and the Nutmeg personal pension.
 As a reminder, the fee for fully managed and socially responsible Nutmeg portfolios is as follows:

 On the value up to £100,000: 0.75%

 On the value over £100,000: 0.35%

-Additionally, fully managed and socially responsible pots are impacted by underlying investment fund costs charged by fund providers and are also subject to the effect of market spread.
+Additionally, all portfolios are impacted by underlying investment fund costs charged by fund providers and are also subject to the effect of market spread.
 Learn more about investing costs and charges.

 You should also check whether your current provider charges you any exit fees for transferring your pension away from them.
 If you instruct a transfer with us and your provider tells us exit fees are due, we won't proceed until you've confirmed the fee with them directly.